LE DAILY: Why was it absolutely necessary to propose the theme Covid-19 and work at 36e CNMST ?

 How have occupational health services been affected by the Covid-19 pandemic?

 There have been several periods during this pandemic (which is not yet over) and the SSTs have been mobilized distinctly depending on the events.
 Thus, those in hospitals were very involved during the first wave, being present daily alongside ultra-mobilized healthcare staff.
 On the other hand, in the private sector, there was first a moment of amazement, of hesitation.
-Then, once activity started to pick up again, the OHS in this sector demonstrated a great capacity for adaptation and innovation.
+Then, once activity started to pick up once more, the OHS in this sector demonstrated a great capacity for adaptation and innovation.
 They have set up teleconsultations, webinars.
-They made sure to support employees as best they could, in a sometimes degraded context.
+They made sure to support employees as best they might, in a sometimes degraded context.

 Then, in 2021, the vaccination campaign started.
 From there, the majority of OHS got even more involved.
 First in hospitals, in record time, knowing that they had also taken care of the screening and monitoring of caregivers.
 And in the other sectors, where OHS have been the driving force behind the implementation of vaccination.
 Moreover, while the action of OHS is not always well known, including in hospitals, we have witnessed an opposite dynamic: there have been real collaborations with other services, unprecedented synergies.
 The SSTs “came out of their walls” and gained visibility.